 What does tofu taste like?

 Tofu does not have an exact flavor, kind of like cauliflower.
 Whatever seasonings you put on it, that is what it will taste like.
-This salt and pepper tofu tastes like mostly crunchy salt and pepper.
-It is kind of hard and crispy as well, similar to a chicken nugget.
+This homemade salt and pepper tofu tastes like mostly crunchy salt and pepper.
+It is kind of hard and crispy on the outside and softer on the inside, similar to a chicken nugget.
 If you like tofu a lot after trying it with this recipe, try these other recipes as well.

 Where does tofu come from?